GerardSoleCa/gerardsoleca.github.io/_posts/2016-04-30-letsencrypt-gitlab.md

 ![Let's Encrypt](https://letsencrypt.org/images/letsencrypt-logo-horizontal.svg)

 This entry is a *tl;dr* of [https://webnugget.de/setting-up-gitlab-with-free-ssl-certs-from-lets-encrypt-on-ubuntu-14-04/](https://webnugget.de/setting-up-gitlab-with-free-ssl-certs-from-lets-encrypt-on-ubuntu-14-04/) which explains from the very beginning how to implement the full software stack.
-Here I'm omit some parts and some descriptions, just going straight to the setup.
-I'm adding this to the blog just in case of the original source disappears.
+Here I’m omitting some parts and some descriptions.
+I'm also using this post entry as a preservation of the original content.
+So full merits for them.
 <!-- more -->

 ## Install Let's Encrypt